 Control the one thing you do have absolute control over- Proverbs 16:22, Titus 2:11-12, 2nd Peter 1:3-10

 One of the most maddening things about a stuck situation is that oftentimes the person who is stuck has (or feels they have) very little power to change the details of the situation or move things in another direction.
 Our perception of the situation may or may not be accurate (see next point).
 That said, it is true that there are times when the only thing we have any control over in a given situation is ourselves.
-We cannot control the people or circumstances that come into our lives but we can control how we react and respond.
+We cannot control other people or the circumstances that come into our lives but we can control how we react and respond.

 Get advice from others and take at least some of it – Proverbs 12:1, Proverbs 12:15, Proverbs 13:10, Proverbs 15:22

-Those stuck in difficult situations tend to develop tunnel vision when it comes to their situation.
+Stuck people tend to develop tunnel vision when it comes to their situation.
 As a result they tend to think there is absolutely nothing that can be done to change or even improve their situation.
 Typically other people (friends, Pastors, counselors, coaches) can see options and alternatives that the stuck person cannot.
 This is why it’s absolutely critical we seek the counsel of others.
 However, simply asking for advice will do nothing if we don’t take the advice we are given and make the appropriate and necessary changes.